 For those who simply don’t have time to spend in the kitchen, head on over to a local bakery and pick up a blueberry pie.
 (Ordering ahead might be a good idea!)
 If a local bakery doesn’t have blueberry pies, some delicious options can certainly be ordered through online sources and shipped.

-Some bakeries have been known to host Blueberry Pie Day events and giveaways that help to promote the celebration.
-Wholly Wholesome, an American baked goods company that sells pies and pie doughs (through grocery stores and online), has been known to host a Blueberry Pie Day Giveaway in the past!
+Some bakeries have been known to host National Blueberry Pie Day events and giveaways that help to promote the celebration.
+Wholly Wholesome, an American baked goods company that sells pies and pie doughs (through grocery stores and online), has been known to host a National Blueberry Pie Day Giveaway in the past!
 Check out their website for more information and locations–and also to see their gluten-free options.

 Host a Pie-Eating Contest

-In the traditional vein of any pie day, and Blueberry Pie Day is no exception, one fun activity is to host a pie-eating contest!
+In the traditional vein of any pie day, and National Blueberry Pie Day is no exception, one fun activity is to host a pie-eating contest!
 Gather some brave friends, family, neighbors or coworkers for a fun event.
 If raising money for a cause, don’t forget to solicit donations by reaching out to a local bakery!

 Allow a few contestants to participate, proving their abilities (and the size of their stomachs!) by showing how much pie they can eat.
 Typically, the parameters may be something along the lines of “the winner is the one who eats the most pie in 60 seconds”.
 Or each person gets one pie and the winner is the one who eats it the fastest.